64robots/nuxt-content-blog/README.md

 # Blog Scaffolding using Nuxt and @nuxt/content

-> Create blog posts from the command line and get them up and running automaticly.
+> Create blog posts from the command line and get them up and running automatically.

 ![68igUm066A](https://user-images.githubusercontent.com/12644599/83974499-f0ddba80-a8ed-11ea-996b-7374f26f2b4f.gif)